dwaring87/rtm-api/README.md

 #### Generate an Auth Token

-Once the RTM User has opened the `authUrl` and given access to the program, pass the `frob` from the first step to the `getAuthToken` function to get an Auth Token to be used in future API calls.
+Once the RTM User has opened the `authUrl` and granted access to the program, pass the `frob` from the first step to the `getAuthToken` function to get an `RTMUser` with an Auth Token to be used in future API calls.

 ```javascript
 // Get an Auth Token for the User once they've authorized the frob